AlexandreGdl/solar-system/README.md

 ` Atom | Molecules | Organisms `

-Doing so it feel easier to integrate, the code is more maintainable & it also help with testing.
+Doing so it feels easier to integrate, the code is more maintainable & it also helps with testing.

 cf: https://bradfrost.com/blog/post/atomic-web-design/